 Emergency shelter and comprehensive services are available to adults and children who are experiencing abuse.
 The Safehouse is located in Fort Collins, Colorado in a secure facility protected by state-of-the-art security.
 Staff members are available at the Safehouse around the clock, and all basic necessities, including food, clothing, household supplies, and toiletries, are provided through donations from supportive community members and agencies.

-Shelter for men, women and children is available from two to eight weeks.
+Shelter is available from two to eight weeks.
 Each family is given the privacy of their own bedroom, while having the support of other residents through shared living, dining, and children's play areas.